 Flexible Pricing for the Home

-It would be impossible to discuss all the various rate schedules in use through the country here, but we can look at one utilities schedule and how a similar plan might affect you in your own home.
-From that point you will have to contact your own electric utility to see just what their plan is (if they have one) and how it might affect you.
-Some locations in Texas, for example, have free power when off peak, but charge a fixed monthly fee in addition to usage fees to use the service.
+It would be impossible to discuss all the various rate schedules in use through the country here, but we can look at one utility schedule and how a similar plan might affect you in your own home.
+From that point, you will have to contact your own electric utility to see just what their plan is (if they have one) and how it might affect you.
+Some locations in Texas, for example, have free power when off-peak, but charge a fixed monthly fee in addition to usage fees to use the service.

 Below is the flexible pricing schedule for Idaho Power in Boise, Id., followed by their regular schedule.
 The flexible schedule charges vary by season and time of day while the regular schedule varies by season and the amount used over the entire month.

 9 p.m.–1 p.m.

 7 a.m.–9 p.m.

 Weekends and certain holidays are all off peak with the time of use schedule.

 Summer Rates, July-Aug